 Leon Valley is a somewhat small city located in the state of Texas.
 With a population of 11,174 people and three constituent neighborhoods, Leon Valley is the 224th largest community in Texas.

-Leon Valley is a decidedly white-collar city, with fully 87.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Leon Valley is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Leon Valley who work in office and administrative support (17.43%), teaching (10.14%), and sales jobs (9.71%).
+Leon Valley is a decidedly white-collar city, with fully 88.56% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Leon Valley is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Leon Valley who work in office and administrative support (19.21%), sales jobs (9.65%), and teaching (9.35%).

-Leon Valley is a somewhat ethnically-diverse city.
+Leon Valley is an extremely ethnically-diverse city.
 The people who call Leon Valley home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Leon Valley, accounting for 58.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Leon Valley residents report their race to be White, followed by Black or African-American.
-Leon Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 56.50% of the city’s residents.
-Important ancestries of people in Leon Valley include Irish, English, French , and Polish.
+Important ancestries of people in Leon Valley include Irish, English, French , and Scottish.

 The most common language spoken in Leon Valley is English.
 Other important languages spoken here include Spanish and Tagalog.